dcunited001/dcunited001.github.io/_posts/2018-01-28-semioteleological-revolution-a-sociophysical-phase-change.md

 [Treatise on entity and agency]()

+> Please note: I am *not* talking about the Rothschild's, **duh**,
+> jeez you must think I have a deathwish.
+I do, by the way, but not
+> that kind of deathwish -- holy shit!
+That's the kind of deathwish
+> that curses your family for generations.
+You do not want those kind
+> of reapers in your closet.
+Besides, the Rothschilds are wonderful
+> people, to be sure ...
+Can someone get me the name of another
+> banking dynasty before these people track me down?

-apparently überpowerful people (not the Rothschild's, duh) have an unnatural phobia of illicit philosophy. more than anything else, they are scared of people who think in new and different ways because PEOPLE WHO ARE DIFFERENT CAN'T BE PREDICTED.
+Apparently überpowerful people --  -- have an unnatural phobia of illicit philosophy. more than anything else, they are scared of people who think in new and different ways because PEOPLE WHO ARE DIFFERENT CAN'T BE PREDICTED.

-thus, sociologically constrain the typology & metatypological aspects of psychology -- perhaps by introducing artificial belief systems, however contemptuously you may hold them -- & people become like special dolls with meta/types imbued onto them via #Alchemy
+Thus, sociologically constrain the typology & metatypological aspects of psychology -- perhaps by introducing artificial belief systems, however contemptuously you may hold them -- & people become like special dolls with meta/types imbued onto them via Alchemy, like Manakin Skywalker right here.
-#ManakinSkywalker

 ### Dark Ruler